rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 later backward compatibly.
 I do not want to attempt to implement it in the short-term.

-## Does the match-arm rule break expressiveness claim?

-I made the claim in "Abandoning dynamic drop semantics" that a static drop semantics should be *equal* in expressive power to the Rust language as we know it today.

-However, when I made that claim, I did not think carefully about the implications of the simple match-arm rule.
-Being forced to move out of the original owner in every arm might imply that you cannot perform a truly automatic mechanical transformation on the program to reencode the prior behavior.
-Still, I remain confident that one can find some encoding in terms of `Option<T>` for any current program.

 ## Associate drop flags with stack-local variables alone

 I mentioned in "Hidden bits are bad, part II" that some users have